jundalisay/superb/content/en/maharlika/laws/epira/chapter-9.md

 contracts.

-## SEC.
-76. Education and Protection of End Users
+## Section 76.
+Education and Protection of End Users

 End-users shall be educated about the implementation of retail access and its impact on end-users and on the proper use of electric power.